DevlessTeam/docs/installation.md

 * composer

 **Installation procedure**
 * Clone the repo (git clone https://github.com/DevlessTeam/DV-PHP-CORE.git)
 * cd ../DV-PHP-CORE
 * run composer install to grab dependecies
 * copy .env.example to .env and update the database options
 * run migrations with php artisan migrate
 * `` php artisan serve``

 If everything goes on smoothly you should be able to access the setup screen at localhost:8000

-If you will need extra  help setting up you may check out the laravel [installation](https://laravel.com/docs/5.1) guide as the devless core is based of laravel.
+If you will need extra help setting up you may check out the laravel [installation](https://laravel.com/docs/5.1) guide as the Devless core is based of laravel.